mdragone1/ESP32-IoT-Workshop/docs/part1/PREREQ.md

 This lab will ensure you have all the resources and software needed to complete the lab installed.
 You should follow the instructions for your OS and complete all sections of the setup before moving forward with the Lab.

-## ESP8266 Development
+## ESP32 Development

 To be able to complete the workshop you need install the required software to your laptop or workstation.

 ### WiFi Connectivity

-The ESP8266 can connect to a 2.4GHz network supporting 802.11 b/g/n.
-The ESP8266 will not work with 5GHz frequencies (802.11 ac).
+The ESP32 can connect to a 2.4GHz network supporting 802.11 b/g/n.
+Only the most recent models (e.g. C5) can also work with 5GHz frequencies (802.11 ac).

-As there is no ability to launch a browser on the ESP8266, so you cannot work with WiFi networks needing a browser to be able to enter credentials, which is a mechanism often used in public spaces, such as hotels.
+As there is no ability to launch a browser on the ESP32, so you cannot work with WiFi networks needing a browser to be able to enter credentials, which is a mechanism often used in public spaces, such as hotels.

 The workshop does not support advanced authentication, such as using LDAP or certificates to authenticate to the network.
 You should have a network that uses an access token/password, such as WPA/WPA2 - this is what most home WiFi access points provide.

 Many corporate networks are difficult to connect IoT devices to, as they can be tightly secured, often requiring certificates to be installed.

 If a suitable network is not available then smart Phone hotspots can be used to provide connectivity.
-The workshop does not require large amounts of data for the ESP8266, so is suitable for using a phone hotspot.
+The workshop does not require large amounts of data for the ESP32, so is suitable for using a phone hotspot.

-There are no incoming ports needed for the workshop, but the ESP8266 needs to be able to connect via MQTT protocol over TCP to ports 1883 and 8883.
+There are no incoming ports needed for the workshop, but the ESP32 needs to be able to connect via MQTT protocol over TCP to ports 1883 and 8883.
 The workshop also need web access over TCP ports 80 and 443.
 The final port that is needed is for Network Time Protocol (NTP), which uses an outbound UDP connection on port 123.

 ### Purchasing the required Hardware

 You need the following hardware to work through the workshop:

-- ESP8266, (search for **NodeMCU ESP8266 v3** or **v2**)
+- ESP32
 - NeoPixel RGB LED (or any other chainable RGB/RGBW LED based on ws2812b or sk6812 chips ), such as [this from Adafruit](https://www.adafruit.com/product/1734) (Search for **Neopixel 8mm or 5mm** - often sold in packs of 5)
 - DHT11 Temperature / Humidity Sensor (search for **DHT11 or DHT22**)
 - 6 x Female to Female jumper wires (search for **dupont cable f2f or f-f** - usually sold in packs of 40 cables)